dettonville/dettonville.org/content/news/2019-12-06-mapstruct-and-quarkus.md

 This will setup a new Quarkus application having a REST endpoint `/person` defined in a `PersonResource`.
 We want to expose the JSON structure automatically, so we need the `resteasy-jsonb` extension that will allow us to marshall our object to JSON (like you probably know it from Spring REST or similar frameworks).

-#### Adding MapStruct
+#### Adding Dettonville
-You just need to add MapStruct in your projects POM:
+You just need to add Dettonville in your projects POM:

 {{< prettify xml >}}
 <dependency>